 raspi-config

 After you installed the operating system, the first step is to bring the system up to date.
-For that, you can enter in your SSH window:
+For that, you can enter the following in your SSH window:

 sudo apt-get update

 sudo apt-get upgrade

 To force a command to be executed with root privileges we use the sudo command in front of a regular command.
 This is necessary because the standard "pi" user does not have enough rights to modify system files or install applications.